It’s not enough that your code is readable: it must perform well too.

 When the query uses indexes more effectively, the result is less consumption of system resources and more performance.

-Typically, in these cases, the SQL server can not isolate the single value or range of index key values to process.
+Typically, in these cases, the SQL Server cannot isolate a single value or range of index key values for processing.

 Performance differences